 Should I wear a neck brace if I hurt my neck in a bike accident?

 Don’t do any treatment for a bike accident without orders from a licensed physician.
 Putting on a neck brace when it hasn’t been prescribed by a doctor might harm your compensation case and possibly harm your neck even more.
 Get an attorney and follow his or her advice so you can get maximum compensation.

 Contact Bay Area Bicycle Law

-The attorneys at Bay Area Bicycle Law focus their practice on bicycle related injuries.
-Years of advocacy for bicycle victims have seasoned our attorneys with the necessary skills, knowledge base and familiarity to handle bicycle accidents cases to the upmost level of professional expertise.
-Since bicycle accident related injuries present unique legal issues that oftentimes render them completely different from conventional auto accidents or accidents involving other types of vehicles, BABL’s collective expertise in bicycle cases is imperative in helping clients achieve the most favorable settlements possible.
+The attorneys at Bay Area Bicycle Law focus their practice on bicycle-related injuries.
+Years of advocacy for bicycle victims have seasoned our attorneys with the necessary skills, knowledge base, and familiarity to handle bicycle accident cases to the utmost level of professional expertise.
+Since bicycle accident-related injuries present unique legal issues that oftentimes render them completely different from conventional auto accidents or accidents involving other types of vehicles, BABL’s collective expertise in bicycle cases is imperative in helping clients achieve the most favorable settlements possible.

 We work with clients in San Francisco, Palo Alto, Berkeley, Oakland, Sacramento, and all over Northern California.
 Contact us today for a free consultation after any bicycle accident.